Optimal binning: mathematical programming formulation: Algorithmic details and implementation

 The presented mathematical programming formulations are implemented using Google OR-Tools \cite{ortools} with the open-source MILP solver CBC \cite{cbc_2018}, and Google's BOP and CP-SAT solvers.
 Besides, the specialized formulation in Section \ref{section_localsolver} is implemented using the commercial solver LocalSolver \cite{localsolver2011}.
 The python library OptBinning\footnote{\url{https://github.com/guillermo-navas-palencia/optbinning}} has been developed throughout this work to ease usability and reproducibility.

 Much of the implementation effort focuses on the careful implementation of constraints and the development of fast algorithms for preprocessing and generating the model data.
-A key preprocessing algorithm is a pre-binning refinement developed to guarantee that no bins have 0 accounts for non-events and events in the binary target case.
+A key preprocessing algorithm is a pre-binning refinement developed to guarantee that no bins have 0 non-events and events records in the binary target case.

 Categorical variables require special treatment: pre-bins are ordered in ascending order with respect to a given metric; the event rate for binary target and the target mean for a continuous target.
 The original data is replaced by the ordered indexes and is then used as a numerical (ordinal) variable.
 Furthermore, during preprocessing, the non-representative categories may be binned into an ``others'' bin.
 Similarly, missing values and special values are incorporated naturally as additional bins after the optimal binning is terminated.